SilverWolf32/diceware/README.md

 ## Randomness

-Diceware uses `/dev/random` to generate random numbers.
+This implementation uses `/dev/random` to generate random numbers.
 These are then converted to a range from 1 to 6 using Swift's `Int.random(in: using:)` method (using a straight modulus would skew the distribution), and the results are used like dice to pick a word from the list.

 ```
 .----- die [1]